explosion/srsly/README.md

 Serialization is hard, especially across Python versions and multiple platforms.
-After dealing with many subtle bugs over the years (encodings, locales, large files) our libraries like [spaCy](https://github.com/explosion/spaCy) and [Prodigy](https://prodi.gy) have steadily grown a number of utility functions to wrap the multiple serialization formats we need to support (especially `json`, `msgpack` and `pickle`).
+After dealing with many subtle bugs over the years (encodings, locales, large files) our libraries like [spaCy](https://github.com/explosion/spaCy) and [Prodigy](https://prodi.gy) had steadily grown a number of utility functions to wrap the multiple serialization formats we need to support (especially `json`, `msgpack` and `pickle`).
 These wrapping functions ended up duplicated across our codebases, so we wanted to put them in one place.